 Whereas previous studies suggest that patients’ assessments of bowel preparation are not reliable, a study suggests that photographic examples of rectal effluents may help predict the quality of bowel preparation.

-A clear yellow rectal effluent (diluted urine) is the goal.
+A clear yellow rectal effluent (diluted urine) is the goal for your bowel prep color.
 The yellow color is from bile stain.

+Poop usually starts within 2-3 hours after taking your bowel cleansing agents.
+It can take longer in some people.
 No two persons are the same.
 Diseases, medications and differences in bodily functions affect bowel preparation.
-It takes different times for different individuals to achieve a clear yellow rectal effluent.
+Therefore, it takes different times for different individuals to achieve a clear yellow rectal effluent.

 - Solid stool: This may be the first poop you have after taking the bowel cleansing agent.